 The AGND pin should be connected to the signal common in the cable for the return path of any common-mode current.
 Most of the LVDS current will be odd-mode and return within the interconnect pair.
-A small amount of current may be even-mode due to coupled noise, and driver imbalances.
+A small amount of current may be even-mode due to coupled noise and driver imbalances.
 This current should return via a low impedance known path.

 A solid ground plane is recommended for both DVDD, PVDD or AVDD.
-Using a split plane may have potential problem of ground loops, or difference in ground potential at various ground pins of the device.
+Using a split plane may cause ground loops or a difference in ground potential at various ground pins of the device.